International Student Process

-- The college is required to be certain that you can afford the cost of attendance (tuition, food, housing, other expense) for at least one year (two semesters).
+- The college is required to be certain that you can afford the cost of attendance (tuition, food, housing, other expenses) for at least one year (two semesters).
 If you are awarded a scholarship, that amount should be subtracted from the total cost of attendance: you are responsible for the remaining costs.

 - The college also needs assurance that you have adequate funds to afford both college costs and non-college costs (books, travel, personal items, etc.) for every year of your studies at Monmouth College, and we need evidence of immediately available funds (liquid funds) in your family's or sponsors' bank account sufficient to cover the costs of the first year.

 - You will see the required annual family contribution in the official financial aid award letter you will receive following the admission notification letter.
 You may want to take this financial documentation with you when you go in for your visa interview.

-- Be aware of the amount of time it takes to complete these final steps.
-Do not wait until the last minute!
-There are often long waits for visa interviews at US embassies, for example.
+- There are often long waits for visa interviews at US embassies.
 When applying for a visa interview, you must plan ahead of time.
 The U.S. Department of State's Bureau of Consular Affairs website enables you to check the visa appointment and processing times at the embassy in which you are planning to go for the visa interview.
-In addition, you will need to make travel arrangements well in advance of your arrival – the earlier you make travel arrangements, the less expensive your flights will be and the more good options you will have for connections.
+In addition, you will need to make travel arrangements well in advance of your arrival – the earlier you make travel arrangements, the less expensive your flights will be and the more options you will have for connections.
 Do not try to complete these important final steps in the admission process in the weeks before the beginning of the semester.
 It is too late.

 - Confirmation of travel plans (proof of arrival)